tourstream/tstr-crs-adapter/FAQ.md

 ## FAQ

-#### Is it possible to update the adapter version on Windows OS?

-No unfortunately not.
-Because we use husky for our git-hooks.

 #### I try to connect via the adapter to my CRS but nothing happened.
 What can I do?

 First of all: [enable debugging](#how-can-i-enable-debugging) to see what happens!